Group Personal Accident

 5. Electronic fund transfer details of the lender

-Who is the beneficiary of borrowers GPA?
+Who is the beneficiary of borrower GPA Policy?

 The most important aspect of this policy is determining the beneficiary of the claim amount.
 Most insurers pay the claim amount to the nominee/legal heir of the deceased borrower.
 The lender then has to recover the unpaid loan amount from the nominee/legal heir.
 This can be a tedious process and is not always successful.
 However, SecureNow provides solutions whereby the insurer pays the claim amount to the policyholder, i.e., the lender.
 This suits the lender’s purpose of taking the policy.
 It also ensures a smooth process for the recovery of loans where the borrower is unable to pay due to an accident.